 • A 100,000-gallon aquarium system houses over 200 species of native fishes, reptiles, amphibians, and aquatic invertebrates.

 • A 1,700-square foot greenhouse containing a 20,000-gallon aquarium provides a home for alligators, turtles, fish, and a lush native plant garden.

 • An open-air amphitheater and over 2.5 miles of walking trails wind through the 300-acre natural area.
 The outdoor trails meander through wooded bluffs, river bottoms, lakes, and scenic swamplands, offering opportunities for nature walks, photography, and the study of living things in their environment.

 • Plus, a 2500 square foot space allows the Museum to showcase special changing exhibits.

 Since the 1930's, the Museum has been a leader in protecting our natural heritage while establishing a distinguished national and international reputation.
-The Museum is fortunate to have received the following awards recently:
+The Museum is fortunate to have received the following awards over the years:

 - "Mississippi's Travel Attraction of the Year" (Mississippi Tourism Association),

 - "Attraction of the Year" (SUMITT Award presented by the Jackson CVB),